Graduate Artist Scheme

 For those that want to, questions can also be answered in a video format (no longer than 5 minutes).
 For any access needs or queries please get in touch.

 We are particularly interested in artists based in the North of England.
-Candidates must have graduated in the last five years and be available to teach in Leeds in the week of 4th - 7th February.
-We will prioritise candidates who are available for at least three of the four days so they can take the other Graduate Artist’s class.
+Candidates must have graduated in the last five years and be available to teach in Leeds w/c 15th April.
+We will prioritise candidates who are available for at least three out of four days so they can take the other Graduate Artist’s class.

 One graduate artist will teach Monday and Wednesday and the other Tuesday and Thursday.

-Extended deadline for applications is the 29th of November 2018.
+Deadline for applications is Monday the 4th of February.

 Looking forward to hearing from you and good luck!